GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 GTK now supports a more versatile -gtk-icon-filter instead.
 Replace
 -gtk-icon-effect: dim; with -gtk-icon-filter: opacity(0.5); and
--gtk-icon-effect: hilight; with -gtk-icon-filter: brightness(1.2);.
+-gtk-icon-effect: highlight; with -gtk-icon-filter: brightness(1.2);.

 ### Don't use -gtk-icon-theme in your CSS